AVG VPN ⬇️

 AVG VPN merely accepts only two payment modes – Credit Card and PayPal.
 While this is enough for most users, some people actually prefer making anonymous payments through Cryptocurrencies.
 Disappointingly enough, AVG accepts none of that.

 AVG Secure VPN offers a 30-day money-back guarantee.
-You can get your money back within 30 days without any kind of deduction.
+You can get your money back within 30 days without any kind of deduction if you cancel AVG Secure subscription within 30 days.
 However, if you purchase AVG VPN through PayPal, you’ll need to pay $0.45 in order to get your accounts validated.

 Trustworthiness – Support, Trustpilot Ratings & Reddit Reviews